If you’ve just entered your forties, you might be thinking: “What are the best supplements for men over 40?”

 Black ginger has been shown to improve overall physical performance.
 It also improves muscle endurance, metabolism, and inflammation.

 It has also been found that it’s rich in PDE5 inhibitors.
-And if you don’t know what PDE inhibitors are, it’s just this: Viagra is a type of PDE inhibitor.
+And if you don’t know what PDE inhibitors are, it’s just this: blue pill is a type of PDE inhibitor.

 Because black ginger can improve your physical fitness, endurance, and sexual performance, it’s a must-have supplement to get in your older years.

 If your curiosity is piqued, do check out our Black Ginger supplements.
 They’re made from 100% Thai black ginger and contains no fillers, additives, fillers, or preservatives.

 Selenium is an essential micronutrient.
 This means that you only need trace amounts of it—but the small amount does significant things to your body.

 Like zinc, the body also needs selenium for DNA synthesis.
 It also keeps your thyroid gland healthy.

 This is especially important for men over 40.
 Many thyroid diseases usually happen at around this age.

 It’s also a powerful antioxidant.
 It protects the very cells of your body from free radicals and viral and bacterial infections.

 Research has shown that selenium may help lower the risk of some cancers, including colon, lung, and prostate cancers.